 Members of RMOWP are scattered across the continent, come from all walks of life, and represent all levels of expertise.
 Some have been writers and/or photographers for most of their professional lives, some are exploring new venues of expression, and still others are just learning how to transfer their love of the outdoors into digital images or electronic prose.

 Bill Fields is a freelance photographer from Hermann, Missouri.
-In addition to photo workshops and field trips, he has published one book, Herman Missouri — One of the Prettiest Towns in America and has another ready for publication The Four Directioins, A Southwestern Journey.
-Bill uses sepia and black and white to highlight the stark beauty of the southwestern landscape and its people.
+In addition to photo workshops and field trips, he has published two books, Herman Missouri — One of the Prettiest Towns in America and The Four Directions, A Southwestern Journey.
+Both are available on his website.
+The Four Directions is offered as a small, limited-edition.
+Bill is currently working on two additional books, one on the Santa Fe Trail and the other about a Tennessee distillery.
+Bill shoots in infrared, processing in sepia and black and white to highlight the stark beauty of the southwestern landscape and its people.
 To see Bill’s work, visit his website, www.williamfieldsartphoto.com (or click the photo).

 Mary Alice Murphy is owner/editor/main reporter and sometime photographer for The Grant County Beat, a Grant County, New Mexico-based news website.
 It offers mostly local news with releases from around the state, plus a comprehensive calendar of events and just about everything you’d expect of a local newspaper.

 To see what John has been up to photographically, look over his slide shows.
-They are available on YouTube and his galleries at Photodex.
+They are available on YouTube.

 Left: Gray Hairstreak by John Thornton, 3rd place, Fauna category, RMOWP 2013 Photography Contest.